thealmarques/infinite-horizontal-time-picker-react-native/README.md

 # infinite-horizontal-time-picker-react-native

-A react native component that allows you to pick a schedule in an bidirectional scroll component.
+A react native component that allows you to pick a specific time in an bidirectional scroll component.
+The selected item will be automatically centered in the middle of the screen.

 <img src="resources/scroll.gif" height="50%" width="50%"/>